Healthy Paws Pet Insurance

 - Excludes exam fees and bilateral conditions

-- Hip dysplasia is excluded for pet that enroll after six years-old
+- Hip dysplasia is excluded for pet that enroll at 6 years old or greater

 - Minimum age for enrollment is eight weeks